The summer sun finally killed my polytarp boat cover after 2 seasons. I quickly wrapped the boat in a fresh tarp and set off to make a new boat cover.

 The cover fits quite well and keeps water out.
 I could have put in another dart on the underside and maybe another smaller one in the top towards the front.

 This cover could have been made by laying the fabric at 90 degrees width to width and adding shaping in the seams.
 This would be more economical of fabric.
 I have a use for the offcuts so it's not an issue.

 Draping a lighter fabric even a plastic drop sheet, would have been easier.
 The pattern could then be used to cut the actual fabric.
 I found that handling the heavy Marine Grade Sunbrella to be harder than I expected.

 It took me 2 days work to make this cover.
 I had the time to do it and used the best possible material.
 It might be cheaper to get a professional to make one if you count the time.
 I checked commercial ready made covers and the fabric was very flimsy.
 They don't fit my boat anyway.
 A neighbour paid 1000 for a similar sized custom boat cover.
 My boat cover was less than 200.

 Time will tell if the cover lives up to the UV of the Sun.

-Note: A after one season the boat cover is as good as new.
-It has not stretched out or faded.
+Note: A after 3 seasons the boat cover is as good as new.
+It has not stretched out or faded much.
 I think getting the good material will be worth the extra cost.
 Here is a link to a Sunbrella supplier: Sunbrella Marine Grade - 6001-0000 Pacific Blue Fabric I did get a mouse that chewed through the front and made a nest in the boat.
 I don't think I can blame the fabric for that problem though.

 This is a project I made.
 I don't claim it is the only way or even the best way.
 It is just the way I made my boat cover.